lillian-hanson/GPGN498-Gannon-Geomagnetic-Storm-Index-Analysis/README.md

 ### How To Use This Repository:
 This repository contains two main Jupyter Notebook files, figures.ipynb, and stat_analysis.ipynb, each in the /notebooks folder.
-The figures notebook contains all the code necessary to reproduce all figures used in the
+The figures notebook contains all the code necessary to reproduce all figures used in the final report.
+The stat_analysis notebook contains all the code necessary to run statistical analyses used in the final report.
+All data used is housed in intermag-data and misc-data.